We all want beautiful skin. After all, it is one of our most valuable assets.

 Roc Retinol Correxion Sensitive Eye Cream, about $20 at drugstores, is one of Allure magazine’s best eye creams for 2015.
 It can be used safely on all skin types, though specifically formulated for sensitive skin.

-Exfoliation is often thought too harsh to add to a skin care routine.
+Exfoliation is often thought too harsh to add to a good skin care routine.
 However, exfoliation can help your skincare products work better and help your makeup go on smoother.
 St. Ives brand, long an American cult favorite, has a line of scrubs that incorporates even a gentle formulation.
 Most products can be found under $5 at local drugstores and big box stores.

 Do you really need a facial mask?
 Consider this: a facial mask can draw out impurities from beneath the top layers of the skin.
 They can also help exfoliate dead skin cells and unclog pores so your toning and moisturizing products work more effectively.
 Besides, who doesn’t want to have a relaxing spa night, mask included?
 Try Nugg brand products, an Allure magazine favorite, found at Target for under $4.